erikc5000/island-time/docs/basics/dates-and-times.md

 ```

 !!! info "`weekOfYear` vs. `weekOfWeekBasedYear`"
-    The week number associated with a particular date could fall in the prior or subsequent year, depending on how the week is defined. `weekOfYear` will return the week number relative to the date's regular `year` -- `0` if it falls in the prior year, for example.
+    The week number associated with a particular date could fall in the prior or subsequent year, depending on how the week is defined. `weekOfYear` will return the week number relative to the date's regular `year` &mdash; `0` if it falls in the prior year, for example.
 On the other hand, `weekOfWeekBasedYear` will adjust the number to the `weekBasedYear`.

 ## ISO Representation